-- How convenient is the area when it comes to subways?
+How convenient is the area when it comes to subways?
 If you're more than a 5- or 10-minute walk from the train, do you have an alternative means of getting around, like a bus or Citi Bike?
-Keep in mind that even neighborhoods with access to transportation can see major delays and detours on weekends, so if you work on weekends or plan to go out a lot, you may want to check MTA.info for details on planned maintenance work and construction.
-Also, how easy is it to get taxis?
-While on-demand taxi apps like Uber, Lyft, Juno, and Via now make far-flung neighborhoods more accessible (read our reviews here!), there's not always something available, and yellow taxis (green in the outer boroughs) can still be the quickest/most convenient choice.
+Keep in mind that even neighborhoods with access to subway lines can see major delays and detours on weekends, so if you work on weekends or plan to go out a lot, you’ll want to check MTA.info for details on planned maintenance work and construction.
+If you’re thinking of moving to a neighborhood off the L train, know that in 2019 it is going shut down for more than a year.
+This might be a deal-breaker, or it might work in your favor, as rents and asking prices should take a hit during that time.

-- What's the nightlife like?
-If you're moving to the city to party, you'll want to be in a bar-on-every-corner type of neighborhood.
-In Manhattan, that includes the East Village, Murray Hill, and the Lower East Side.
-In Brooklyn, that means Williamsburg, Bushwick, Greenpoint and Ridgewood.
-These neighborhoods tend to get pretty loud on weekends, and might not be ideal if you’re not looking to go out much after work, know that these neighborhoods can be loud and crowded on the weekends.
-Ask around and see if there are a few too many bars in the area for your liking, and return in the 10 p.m.-2 a.m. timeframe on a Friday or Saturday night to get a sense of the vibe.
+What's the nightlife like?
+New York City has party neighborhoods, quiet family neighborhoods, and everything in between.
+In Manhattan, major party hubs include the East Village, Murray Hill, and the Lower East Side.
+In Brooklyn and Queens, that means Williamsburg, Bushwick, Greenpoint and Ridgewood.
+These neighborhoods tend to get pretty loud on weekends, and might not be ideal if you’re not planning to take advantage of the city’s wilder offerings.
+Ask around and see if there are a few too many bars in a given area for your liking, and return in the 10 p.m.-2 a.m. timeframe on a Friday or Saturday night to get a sense of the vibe.

-- What evacuation zone are you in?
-If Superstorm Sandy taught us anything, it's that severe weather can affect the city in a big way, and climate experts say we are likely to see more intense weather in the future.
+What evacuation zone are you in?
+Superstorm Sandy taught us that severe weather can affect the city in a big way, and climate experts say we are likely to see more intense weather in the future.
 Parts of the city at greatest risk for flooding are evacuated first (see the zones here).
 It's something to consider, as there'll be a temporary disruption even if your building isn't damaged, and a far bigger upheaval if it is.
 Plus, if you're buying, living in a flood zone might mean shelling out for high-priced flood insurance and having to pick up the pieces when the next big storm hits.

-How safe is a neighborhood?
-You can always check the official NYC website for crime statistics, but the best way to get a sense of how comfortable you'll feel in the neighborhood is to ask someone who lives there.
-Also, this is another good reason to visit a prospective neighborhood at night—the vibe at 9 p.m. might be very different than at the 3 p.m. open house you attended.
+How safe is the neighborhood?
+You can always check the official NYPD website for crime statistics, but the best way to get a sense of how comfortable you'll feel in the neighborhood is to ask someone who lives there, and to check it out yourself, especially at night.
+The vibe at 9 p.m. might be very different than at the 3 p.m. open house you attended.

 Renters: Just because you can afford an apartment doesn't mean you'll qualify to rent it.
-Most NYC landlords require that a tenant earn 40 to 50 times the monthly rent in a year.
-If you don't, you'll have to have a guarantor who makes 80 to 100 times the monthly rent and promises to pay the balance of your lease if you default.
-Often, the landlord also requires that the guarantor lives in the tri-state area, and is therefore easier to find for payment, should things take a turn for the worse.
+Most New York landlords require that a tenant earn 40-50 times the monthly rent in a year.
+If you don't, you'll have to have a guarantor who makes 80-100 times the monthly rent and promises to pay the balance of your lease if you default.
+Often, the landlord also requires that the guarantor live in the tri-state area, so that it's easier to collect if you default.

-If that's not possible, or if you or your guarantor are from overseas, you may be able to pay for a guarantor service like Insurent (FYI, a Brick sponsor) instead.
+If that's not possible, or if you or your guarantor isn't local, you may be able to pay for a guarantor service like Insurent (FYI, a Brick sponsor) instead.
 Their income and employment requirements are significantly less strict, though you'll still need to have good credit.

 Buyers: Even if your finances are in tip-top shape, if you're planning on buying a co-op, you'll have to get past a co-op board first—and board requirements go way beyond finances.
 For an overview on everything you need to know as a first-time buyer, consult Brick Underground's How to Buy a NYC Apartment.
 Get insider tips for board interviews here, and check out our Big Fat Board Interview series for real-life stories.

-Buyers: Sellers pay a broker's fee that is typically six percent (though often negotiable down to five percent in a seller's market), divided 50-50 between the buyer’s broker and the seller's broker.
+Buyers: Sellers pay a broker's fee that is typically between 5 and 6 percent, divided 50-50 between the buyer’s broker and the seller's broker.
 The good news is that it means buyers don't pay a fee.
-The bad news: Those fees are probably reflected in the seller's asking price on the apartment.
+The bad news: Those fees are probably reflected in the seller's asking price.

-Tip: To reap substantial savings while retaining the most important services of an agent, work with a brokerage that offers a commission rebate if you do some of the legwork on your own.
-Prevu (a Brick Underground partner based in NYC) will handle pretty much everything, including sending you to listings that fit your needs, advising you on the right price to offer, preparing the offer, negotiating with the seller, and assembling the board package you’ll need to prove your worth (literally and figuratively) to a co-op or condo board.
+To reap substantial savings while retaining the most important services of an agent, work with a brokerage that offers a commission rebate if you do some of the legwork on your own.
+Prevu will handle pretty much everything, including sending you to listings that fit your needs, advising you on the right price to offer, preparing the offer, negotiating with the seller, and assembling the board package you’ll need to prove your worth (literally and figuratively) to a co-op or condo board.
 As a participant in Prevu’s “Smart Buyer” program, you’ll pocket a rebate of two-thirds of the commission paid to the buyer’s broker at closing.
 On a $1 million condo with a 6 percent commission, the rebate equals 2 percent of the purchase price…a cool $20,000.

 Renters: Believe it or not, here in New York City, renters pay broker fees too.
-While there are rentals that come without broker fees (and websites dedicated to helping you find them), they tend to either be in less-than-great shape or higher-end luxury apartments where the landlord either employs their own leasing agents or pays the fees of outside brokers.
-If you're determined to avoid the broker's fee, be prepared to do a lot of digging.
+There are rentals that come without broker fees (and websites dedicated to helping you find them), but these deals tend to either be in less-than-great shape buildings, or for higher-end luxury apartments where the landlord either employs her own leasing agents or pays the fees of outside brokers herself.
+If you're determined to avoid the broker's fee, be prepared to do some digging.

 Brokers frequently charge 15 percent of the yearly rent as their fee, but that can sometimes be negotiated down to around 12 percent or even one month's rent, especially if you're willing to move fast on an apartment.

 Buying a co-op is not like buying a house.
-Technically, you're not buying the unit but a certain number of shares of the cooperative, and you have to pay for the maintenance of the building each month.
+Technically, you're not buying the unit but rather shares of the cooperative, and you still have to pay for the maintenance of the building each month.
 So in addition to your monthly mortgage payments, you'll have a maintenance fee, too.
 Keep that in mind when budgeting, and know that maintenance typically increases a few percentage points each year.

-The "maintenance" fees for condos are referred to as common charges.
+The maintenance fees for condos are referred to as common charges.
 Many newer developments received property tax abatements that keep property taxes abnormally low for a number of years.
 Make sure you know what you're getting, and have a realistic estimate (from your attorney, not the developer) of what taxes could be when a property tax abatement ends.
 For more information, read up on tax abatements in our Buy Curious guide to finding an apartment with an abatement in place.

 Renting an apartment in a rental building is not the same thing as renting an apartment in a co-op or condo building.
-The latter will probably be a bit nicer in terms of appliances, finishes, and potentially the building itself, but there is a lot more red tape involved (especially co-ops, where you'll have to be approved by the co-op board too), as well as higher application fees, and frequently, restrictions on how long you may rent.
+The latter will probably be a bit nicer in terms of appliances, finishes, and potentially the building itself, but there is a lot more red tape involved (especially in co-ops, where you'll have to be approved by the co-op board as well as the apartment owner), plus higher application fees, and frequently, restrictions on how long you may rent.
 For more information, see Tips for Renting a Non-Rental.

-If you’re looking for a rental toward the high end of your budget and you don’t quite make the 40-times-the- monthly-rent minimum, some landlords will still offer you the apartment if you pay a few months up front.
-Check to make sure it’s not a scam before you cough up any large amount of cash (here are some tips to protect yourself).
-Also, note that landlords of rent-stabilized apartments are not allowed to take more money upfront.
+If you’re looking for a rental toward the high end of your budget and you don’t quite make the 40-times-the- monthly-rent minimum, some landlords will still offer you the apartment if you pay a few months' rent up front.
+Check to make sure it’s not a scam before you cough up any large amount of money (here are some tips to protect yourself).
+Also, note that landlords of rent-stabilized apartments are not allowed to take more money up front.

-Buyers: Finance requirements may be loosening slightly, but whether or not a mortgage will issued can still cast a cloud of uncertainty over a deal.
+Buyers: Financing requirements may be loosening slightly, but whether or not a mortgage will be issued can still cast a cloud of uncertainty over a deal.
 The ability to offer all cash will put you at the front of the line when it comes to buying an apartment here.
-Bonus: You don't have to deal with the headaches of getting a mortgage.

-Many co-op, condo, and rental buildings in New York either prohibit pets outright or have limits on the weight and breed of dogs permitted, so check before you sign anything.
-(If you have a big dog, consult this post.)
+Many buildings in New York either prohibit pets outright or have limits on the weight and breed of dogs permitted, so check before you sign anything.
+(If you have a big dog, consult this guide.)
 Also, check the rules of buildings that have pets.
 You may find you have to carry your dog through the lobby, or use a side entrance.
 In recent years, New Yorkers in non-pet friendly buildings have gotten special dispensations if the pets are service or therapy animals.

-Also note that since you won't have outdoor space, nearby parks and dog runs can be invaluable and just like buildings, some neighborhoods are more pet-friendly than others.
+Also note that since you won't have outdoor space, nearby parks and dog runs can be invaluable, and that just like buildings, some neighborhoods are more pet-friendly than others.

 If you're looking to buy a co-op, your pet will have to pass muster with the board.
 Sometimes that'll include an "interview" with the pet, but usually it's a pretty straightforward process.

-Sure, we'd like to believe brokers' listings are entirely truthful, but we're a bit more realistic than that.
+Sure, we'd like to believe that listings are entirely truthful, but we know brokers can be flexible with the facts.
 Here are a few things to keep in mind when looking at listings:

-- "Luxury" doesn't always mean that.
+"Luxury" is subjective.
 Some "luxury" buildings can seem like tired 1960s TV sets, with a few doormen and a parking garage.

-- Don't take a broker's word for it that an apartment is "convertible" to more bedrooms.
-Sometimes it just means a living room that isn't teeny tiny.
+Don't take a broker's word for it that an apartment is "convertible" to more bedrooms.
+Sometimes “convertible” just means a living room that isn't insanely small.
 Also, lots of buildings now prohibit temporary walls, so make sure your management company is okay with them before you rent a one-bedroom you plan to make into a two-bedroom.
 (Here are 18 landlords that are okay with temporary walls.)
 Generally, though, bookshelf walls that don't reach all the way up to the ceiling are okay.

-- "Unique" might meansa seriously strange layout, or worse.
+"Unique" might mean a strange layout, or worse.

-- An outdoor space in need of some "TLC" could probably moonlight as a junkyard.
-Expect to take several trips to Home Depot to make it usable (but beforehand, read our guide to fixing up a decrepit outdoor space.
+An outdoor space in need of some "TLC" could moonlight as a junkyard.
+If that's okay with you, read our guide to fixing up a decrepit outdoor space.